mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">472 out of 1589 answered.</p>

 - **General documentation improvement:** Documentation plays a huge part in defining the developer experience.
-  We definitely need to refine our copywriting, provide more examples, and offer more beginner-friendly resources.
+  We definitely need to refine our writing, provide more examples, and offer more beginner-friendly resources.
 - **Automation:** We prepared codemods to help with the v5 migration, given the number of changes.
-  This has been met with positive feedback, which is encouraging since it's our first time providing tools to automate the migration process.
+  This has been met with positive feedback, which is encouraging since it's our first time providing comprehensive tools to automate the migration process.
   However, it is becoming clear how and when the codemods weren't too effective, so we'll make sure to refine it more.

 ### Could you share the reason why you haven't migrated yet?